 The art and science of SEO encompasses everything from your audience, keywords, and search intent to page speed, mobile-responsiveness, and domain authority.
-Plus a bunch of other technical stuff I don’t even know about.
+Plus a bunch of other technical stuff I know nothing about.
 So, when you want to get *really* serious about your SEO, it’s time to get in touch with an SEO expert.

 But until then, there are still some simple things we can do to optimize our blog for client attraction.